(Revised and approved by the Accounting Standards Oversight Council on February 24, 2017)

 To undertake research and encourage research by others in support of the development of financial reporting standards.

-To account to the Accounting Standards Oversight Council (“AcSOC”) for the effective, efficient and economical fulfillment of its mission and objectives.
-The AcSB shall submit plans and performance reports annually to the AcSOC to demonstrate how it is meeting its responsibilities.
-The AcSB shall give due consideration to the input from, and recommendations of, the AcSOC in carrying out its work.
+To account to the Accounting Standards Oversight Council (AcSOC) for the effective and efficient fulfillment of its mission and objectives.
+The AcSB submits plans and performance reports annually to AcSOC to demonstrate how it is meeting its responsibilities.
+The AcSB gives due consideration to the input from, and recommendations of, AcSOC in carrying out its work.

-To advise the AcSOC as to the human and financial resources needed to accomplish the AcSB's objectives.
+To advise AcSOC as to the human and financial resources needed to accomplish the AcSB's objectives.

-Membership of the AcSB shall, except for temporary vacancies, be as follows: Voting Members
+The membership of the AcSB is, except for temporary vacancies, as follows:

-A paid Chair, appointed on either a full-time or part-time basis; and
+A compensated Chair, appointed on either a full-time or part-time basis.

 Between nine and 11 volunteer members.
 A Vice-Chair may be appointed from among the volunteer members to assist in carrying out the role of the Chair.

-The AcSB's voting members shall be appointed by the AcSOC.
-Voting members of the AcSB shall be selected and their terms of office set by the AcSOC to ensure that the AcSB has an appropriate balance of competencies and experiences to meet its objectives.
+The AcSB's members are appointed by AcSOC.
+Members of the AcSB are selected and their terms of office set by AcSOC to ensure that the AcSB has an appropriate balance of competencies and experiences to meet its objectives.

-Representing the AcSB in meetings of other parties involved or interested in the AcSB's activities; and
+Representing the AcSB in meetings of other parties involved or interested in the AcSB's activities.

 Making presentations nationally and internationally on financial reporting matters.

-The role of the Vice-Chair, if one has been appointed, shall be to act on behalf of the Chair in a temporary capacity, at the request of the Chair or in his or her absence, in:
+The role of the Vice-Chair, if one has been appointed, is to act on behalf of the Chair in a temporary capacity, at the request of the Chair or in his or her absence, in:

 presiding over meetings of the AcSB;